rvandewater/NWICU_MEDS/README.md

 When you run this, the program will:

-1. Download the needed raw MIMIC files for the currently supported version into `$ROOT_OUTPUT_DIR/raw_input`.
+1. Download the needed raw NWICU files for the currently supported version into `$ROOT_OUTPUT_DIR/raw_input`.
-2. Perform initial, pre-MEDS processing on the raw MIMIC files, saving the results in `$ROOT_OUTPUT_DIR/pre_MEDS`.
+2. Perform initial, pre-MEDS processing on the raw NWICU files, saving the results in `$ROOT_OUTPUT_DIR/pre_MEDS`.
 3. Construct the final MEDS cohort, and save it to `$ROOT_OUTPUT_DIR/MEDS_cohort`.